ViciousSquid/Dosidicus/android/README.md

 A touch-first Android version of **Dosidicus**

-**The cognitive engine is the same.** Every bit of the "brain" — Hebbian learning, STDP, neurogenesis, the dual short/long-term memory, the neural decision engine, the seven personalities, statistics, achievements, sleep consolidation and the save format — is the same **STRINg** core the desktop app
+**The cognitive engine is the same.** Every bit of the brain: Hebbian learning, STDP, neurogenesis, the dual short/long-term memory, the neural decision engine, the seven personalities, statistics, achievements, sleep consolidation and the save format — is the same **STRINg** core the desktop app